Afirestriker/Afirestriker/README.md

 <div>

 ### :octocat: About Me:
-- 🔭 &nbsp; Exploring new technologies, developing software solutions and improving Programmer skills.
+- 🔭 &nbsp; Exploring new technologies, developing software solutions and Programmer skills.
 - 💼 &nbsp; Currently focusing on JavaScript.
 - ✍️ &nbsp; Gaming and Reading as hobbies.
 </div>